haskell/haskell-language-server/ghcide/README.md

 If you are touching performance sensitive code, take the time to run a differential benchmark between HEAD and upstream using the benchHist script.
-The configuration in `bench/hist.yaml` is setup to do this by default with the command:
+The configuration in `bench/hist.yaml` is setup to do this by default assuming upstream is `origin/master`.
+Run the benchmarks with `stack`:

-    stack build ghcide:benchHist && stack exec benchHist
+    export STACK_YAML=...
+    stack bench

 It should take around 15 minutes and the results will be stored in the `bench-hist` folder.
-To interpret the results, see the comments in the `bench/Hist/Main.hs` module.
+To interpret the results, see the comments in the `bench/hist/Main.hs` module.

 ### Building the extension